 - Necessary considerations, such as revenue projection and debt management, budget components and how each part/fund relates to the entire budget.

-The streaming video of this program is available for $35 at The Learning Store.
+The streaming video of this program is available for Free at The Local Government Center web site.

-Posted: September 5th, 2012 under City and Village, County, Finance, Local Government Center, Town.
+Posted: September 5th, 2012 under Budget, City and Village, County, Finance, Local Government Center, Municipal, Town.

 Each year, Carol Doran of the Wisconsin Department of Revenue would travel around the state and put on free half-day workshops for town clerks about how to complete their Form CT financial report.
 With Carol’s retirement and no replacement yet in position, there will be no live workshops this year.
 Carol did conduct a WisLine program called “Completing the Financial Report Form C” on March 3, 2009 and that is still available to you!
 Go to the UW-Extension Learning Store to order the online program and materials.
 If you would like to order the CD and materials, please complete this order form and mail to the Local Government Center.
 Read more »